aiishaan/webServer/README.md

 ### 1. WebServer Class (WebServer.java)

-The `WebServer` class is the core of the server, setting up the server socket and managing client connections.
+The `WebServer` class is the core of the server, setting up the server socket and managing client connections

 #### Key Methods: